damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 ### Working remotely at GitLab

-It's probably best you hear from others about working remotely at GitLab.
+You might be curious what it's like to work remotely at GitLab.
-Watch this video:
+Watch this video to hear from our team.

 (embed video)